-- Description - Chart 5 provides a snapshot of alternative placement youth in custody on the last day of each month. - Alternative placement includes youth awaiting adjudication, youth pending disposition, youth awaiting placement, youth committed to Juvenile Hall, and youth committed to Secure Track - On the last day of August, - 26% of youth in custody were committed to Juvenile Hall or Secure Track, and 11% were awaiting placement.
+- Description - Chart 5 provides a snapshot of alternative placement youth in custody on the last day of each month. - Alternative placement includes youth awaiting adjudication, youth pending disposition, youth awaiting placement, youth committed to Juvenile Hall, and youth committed to Secure Track - · On the last day of September, - 16% of youth in custody were committed to Secure Track and 11% were awaiting placement. - Note: As of Sep 30, there was also 1 youth in SF County Jail pending disposition